Gustavo Klismahn

-Gustavo Klismahn Dimaraes Miranda (born 23 November 1999), sometimes known as just Klismahn, is a Brazilian professional footballer who plays as a midfielder for Portimonense.
+Gustavo Klismahn Dimaraes Miranda (born 23 November 1999), sometimes known as just Klismahn, is a Brazilian professional footballer who plays as a midfielder for J1 League club Vissel Kobe, on loan from Primeira Liga side Santa Clara.

 Professional career

 Klismahn is a youth product of the Brazilian club Desportivo Brasil, before moving to the U23 side of Estoril between 2018 and 2021.
 In the summer of 2021, he transferred to Alverca in the Liga 3 on 15 July 2021.
 After a successful season, he moved to the Primeira Liga side Portimonense on 13 July 2022.
 He made his professional debut with Portimonense in a 1–0 Primeira Liga win over C.S.
 Marítimo on 27 August 2022, coming on as a substitute in the 73rd minute.

+On 28 June 2023, Portimonense sent Klismahn on a season-long loan to recently-relegated to Liga Portugal 2 side Santa Clara.
+On 21 June 2024, Santa Clara activated the option to buy Klismahn free.

+On 3 March 2025, Santa Clara sent Klismahn on loan to J1 League club Vissel Kobe until the end of the 2025 season.

 Personal life

 Klismahn was named by his father after the German footballer Jürgen Klinsmann.